 The purpose of an annotation is to describe the cited material.
-It should provide sufficient information about the article to determine whether the actual material should be examined further.
-As you summarize the article, pay particular attention to these main points in an annotation.
+It should provide sufficient information about the source to remind you of the source's content.

 What is the author’s occupation, position, education, experience, etc.?
 Is the author qualified (or not) to write the article?